biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 #### Gold Nanoparticle (AuNP) Synthesis [:musical_note:](https://open.spotify.com/track/1TWNKyNQOBfNUkWWs7FooF?si=Rv9AavwQQbiKFNgX93jZcQ)

-My protocol is based on [this paper from Nature][Liu 2006] [and this paper from ACS][Alsager 2015] and necessarily excludes some steps (eg. pre-treatment of glassware with aqua regia) due to the limitations of working out of my baby brothers room.
-It, and my revisions can be found [in this github repository].
+My protocol (based on [this paper from Nature][Liu 2006] [and this paper from ACS][Alsager 2015]) necessarily excludes some steps (eg. pre-treatment of glassware with aqua regia) due to the limitations of working out of my baby brothers room.
+It, and my revisions are [in this github repository].

 ![Initial Gold Nanoparticle Synthesis 05/19/2020: Left is HAuCl4 refluxing, middle is directly after addition of Sodium Citrate and the right follows after 15m of refluxing ](./estradiol/AuNP-Synthesis-05192020.png)